psrc/psrc.github.io/_posts/2020-06-17-displacement-estimation.md

 layout: post
 tags: [planning, estimation]

+images:
+   image1:
+      image: /images/2020/women_in_data_science.jpg
+      caption: "Polina, Christy, and I are some of members of the team analyzing the travel survey data on displacement.
+Pictures of people are always good for blog posts, especially data experts who are ladies."
+      source: "Picture during a Team Meeting"

 ---

 In the Seattle region, sky-rocketing housing prices, a legacy of discriminatory housing policies, and new transportation infrastructure, have all coalesced together to have the potential to **displace people from their homes**.